Zach Jeacock: 2019–2021

-Salford City loan
+2021–2024

 After Birmingham signed Matija Sarkic on loan to cover Etheridge's recovery from COVID-19, Jeacock was allowed to leave on a season-long loan at League Two club Salford City, whose previous first-choice goalkeeper, Václav Hladký, had left the club.
 Jeacock began the season as backup to Tom King, and made his debut on 31 August in an EFL Trophy match against Oldham Athletic.
 He conceded once, to a Carl Piergianni header, and his side lost 1–0.
 With King away on international duty, Jeacock made his first league appearance four days later in a 2–1 defeat away to Carlisle United.
 Over the next four months, his only appearances were in the EFL Trophy, and on 11 January 2022, after Sarkic suffered a season-ending injury, Jeacock was recalled by Birmingham.

+Jeacock made no appearances in the 2022–23 season, and was on the bench for Birmingham's EFL Cup first-round match in August 2023.
+He rejoined Gloucester City of the National League North on 15 August on loan until 31 January 2024.
+He was Gloucester's regular goalkeeper throughout his spell, making 31 appearances in all competitions.

+When his loan expired, he returned to Birmingham, and was released by mutual consent on 1 February, with five months of his contract still to run.

+Lincoln City

+On 3 July 2024, Jeacock joined Lincoln City on a two-year deal plus a one-year club option.
+He made his debut in the 2–1 defeat in the EFL Cup to Harrogate Town on 13 August 2024.
+On 18 October, he was loaned to National League club Southend United until January 2025.
+The following season, he was nominated for the EFL Trophy player of the round for the group stages.
+The same day he signed a new contract until at least 2029, with an option for a further year.

 International career

 Jeacock's first inclusion in an England squad came at under-19 level, for friendly matches in September 2019 in preparation for the Euro qualifiers later that year.
 He made his debut in the starting eleven for a 3–1 win against Greece on 5 September, and remained an unused substitute for the 1–0 defeat to Germany four days later.
 He was again part of the squad for friendlies against France and Belgium in October, and started in the second game, a 4–2 win in which he was dispossessed in his area for Belgium's first goal.
 A broken hand prevented him being considered for the qualifiers in November.